Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Model reduction via higher-order ODEs

 \section{Model reduction via higher-order ODEs}

-In this section, we first derive exact closed-form equations for both the deterministic dynamics and covariance evolution, which take the form of higher-order linear ODEs.
+In this section, we first derive exact, closed-form equations for both the deterministic \red{part of} the dynamics and the \RV{evolution of the second moments}, which take the form of higher-order linear ODEs.
 Starting from these exact equations, we then construct corresponding reduced-order models by systematically neglecting higher-order terms.
-Furthermore, we demonstrate that these simplified models provide accurate approximations of the full dynamics within appropriate parameter regimes.
+Furthermore, we demonstrate that these simplified models provide accurate approximations of the full dynamics within appropriate parameter regimes. \RV{We begin by stating the following result, whose proof is deferred to Appendix~\ref{sec:HamCal}}.